Year 4

 Spellings:

-Children should practise their spellings daily using the READ, COVER, WRITE, CHECK method.
+Children should practice their spellings daily using the READ, COVER, WRITE, CHECK method.
 Encourage them to learn the meaning of new words, as this helps to build vocabulary and deepen understanding.

 Maths